-It is crucial for Danish Crown's sustainability ambitions that we reduce our amount of packaging and that the packaging we use must be recyclable.
+It is crucial for our sustainability ambitions that we reduce our amount of packaging and that the packaging we use must be recyclable.
 Therefore, we have set an ambitious goal that 100 percent of Danish Crown's products by 2030 must be packed in recyclable packaging.
 At the same time, we will reduce the amount of packaging, so that in 2030 we will spend 30 percent less than we do today.
 But already in 2025, 90 percent of our packaging will be recyclable, and we will reduce the amount of packaging by 15 percent.

 Collaboration is crucial

 We are dependent on working together to achieve the best results.
 That is why we have created a programme where we encourage collaboration and invite both established companies and start-ups with innovative ideas to develop the packaging of the future with us.
 Alone we can do a lot, but together we can do almost anything.